spatie/laravel-mailcoach-docs-old/docs/package/advanced-usage/handling-events.md

 $email = $event->send->subscription->subscriber->email;
 ```

-You can also retrieve the name of the campaing that this mail was part of:
+You can also retrieve the name of the campaign that this mail was part of:

 ```php
 $campaignName = $event->send->campaign->name;